occia/fuzzdrivergpt/README.md

 bash install-pre.sh YOUR-OPENAI-KEY YOUR-OPENAI-ORGID
 ```

-After finish the above, use `. venv/bin/activate` to enter the python environment for running `fuzzdrivergpt`.
+After finishing the above, use `. venv/bin/activate` to enter the python environment for running `fuzzdrivergpt`.

 ## Usage